SDK Reference

 Authentication

-Grounded now supports API-key auth on the SDK-backed /api/* routes without replacing dashboard session auth.
+Grounded supports API-key auth on the SDK-backed /api/* routes without replacing dashboard session auth.

 That means: